 Before purchasing food, check expiration dates, and plan out your consumption.
 Keep food allergies in mind and take only the necessities.

 - Dried fruits

-- Dehydrated foods like this 24-serving bucket good for 30 years
+- Dehydrated foods like this 24-serving bucket with a shelf life of 30 years

 - Chips, crackers, nuts

-Non-perishable foods are a must for plenty of potential emergencies.
-Protein bars and dehydrated fruit have a long shelf life and deliver a lot of energy despite their small size.
+Non-perishable foods are a must for plenty of potential emergencies; they’re perfect COVID essentials food-wise.
+Protein bars and dehydrated fruit have long shelf lives and deliver high energy despite their small size.

 2. Drinking water